supa2/Automaton/Machine-building-tutorial-2.md

   Atm_trafficlight& automatic( int g, int y, int r );
 ```

 This completes our state machine.
-By setting light in the trafficlight.ino sketch to automatic we can now see the light automatically cycling from green to yellow to red and back to green just as we configured it above in the state table.
+By setting the trafficlight object in the trafficlight.ino sketch to automatic we can now see the light automatically cycling from green to yellow to red and back to green just as we configured it above in the state table.

 ```c++
 #include <Automaton.h>